-Reasonable means a plan setting out the reasonable adjustments Adjustment Plan agreed to be implemented by the College following consultation with the person with disability.
+Reasonable means an adjustment in relation to a student with a Adjustment means a plan setting out the reasonable adjustments Reasonable Adjustment Plan agreed to be implemented by the College following consultation with the person with disability.

-Student means a person who is currently an enrolled student in a include former students).
+means a person who is currently an enrolled student in an Student made, the College or other parties affected may suffer detriment or unreasonable costs.

+AEP course (This does not include former students).